Gaoyou: Geography and Climate

-The name of Gaoyou comes from the building of Gaotai and Posting Pavilion during the reign of King Yingzheng of Qin Dynasty.
+The name of Gaoyou comes from the building of Gaotai and Posting Pavilion during the reign of King Yingzheng of Qin dynasty.
 It is adjacent to Yangzhou in the south, to the Huai River in the north, to the canal and Gaoyou Lake in the west, and to the water network of the Lixia River in the east, and is a military town on the canal line and the gateway to the two Huai River.

 Now, Gaoyou is located in the central part of Jiangsu Province, which is also part of Yangtze River Delta.
 It borders Baoying and Jinhu to the north, Jiangdu to the south and Xinghua to east.
 There are over twenty townships, Lingtang Hui Ethnic Township is the only Minority Township in the province.
 The population in this county is approximately eighty-three thousand.
 The total area is 1963 square kilometres with 1175 square kilometres of land area and 788 square kilometres of water surface area.
 Gaoyou is a plain region which full of rivers and lakes.
 Gaoyou Lake is the third largest lake in Jiangsu, which closes to The Grand Canal from Beijing to Hangzhou.
 Geographical location provides important water resources and rich aquatic products for this county.

 Gaoyou is located at 32.79 degrees north latitude and 119.44 degrees east longitude.
 It belongs to the subtropical monsoon climate.
 The hottest in July is around 27.6 °C while the coldest in January is about 1.7 °C. The average annual temperature is 15.0 °C. The wet-season is from mid June to July and the average annual rainfall is about 1000 mm.
 The average annual relative humidity is 67%, at the meantime, the frost-free season is more than 200 days.
 Gaoyou has the characteristics of mild climate, adequate rainfall, four distinctive seasons, sufficient sunshine and long frost free period.
+Unfortunately, Jiangsu province and Gaoyou in particular is China's "tornado hometown" and its climate and environment make the area highly susceptible to tornadoes such as an EF4 in 2016.